 --- a predicate to recognizes instances of cons

-Figure 34 summarizes all this.
-The key insight is that cons is a checked constructor and that first, rest, and cons? are merely distinct names for the usual predicate and selectors.
+Figure 34 summarizes this section.
+The key insight is that '() is a unique value and that cons is a checked constructor that produces list values.
+Furthermore, first, rest, and cons? are merely distinct names for the usual predicate and selectors.
 What this chapter teaches then is not a new way of creating data but a new way of formulating data definitions.